This post was last updated in September 2024 to incorporate information about the recent release of Drupal 11.

 To help decide which path to take, consider your organization’s:

-• Budget: If your D7 site is complex, do you have the funds needed to upgrade to D10 or move to a new CMS?
+- Budget: If your D7 site is complex, do you have the funds needed to upgrade to D11 or move to a new CMS?

-• Time constraints: Does your team have enough time on its plate to devote to a website rebuild?
+- Time constraints: Does your team have enough time to devote to a website rebuild?
 Will you have more or less free time in the coming months?

-If you’re not ready to decide at this exact moment, there’s no rush.
-Some agencies and providers can keep your D7 website updates and move you to Drupal 7 long-term support.
+If you’re not ready to make a decision at this exact moment, some agencies and providers can keep your D7 website updated and move you to Drupal 7 long-term support.

 You’ll have to rebuild eventually.
 But, by choosing a support package, you can take the time you need to make a strategic decision, as well as buy some time to allow funds to free up.